-Sandstorm Gold Trades At Significant Discount To SOTP With Multiple Catalysts
+Sandstorm Gold Trades At A Significant Discount To SOTP With Multiple Catalysts

 3. Free Cash Flow (Using $1,000 gold, a drop of 20% from current spot, and a 20% drop applied to all other commodities except diamonds, where the discount is applied is 10%.

 a.
-2017 $41million
+2017 $41 million

 b.
 2018 $41 million